 “Crazy,” Callie said.

-“Jim would just keep showing up out of nowhere,” Callie said, “ and make small talk.
-I acted like it was normal.
+“Jim would always keep showing up out of nowhere,” Callie said, “ and make small talk.
+We acted like it was normal.
 We needed his money.
 But I wondered if he had a device planted somewhere to know where I was going to be?”

 Alex nodded.
 “Then he told Max that he also wanted to paint Callie.”

-“Jim has a place next to a gallery,” Callie said.
+“Jim has a studio next to a gallery,” Callie said.

-“Michael, it is nice, a large sunlit space like I would love to have.
-In the middle, there was a table, plaster head and limbs, a wood frame, rock crystal, guitar, wilting flowers, bright scraps of cloth and next to it, an easel with a charcoal sketch of the clutter.
+“Michael, it’s nice, a large sunlit space like I would love to have.
+In the middle, there was a table, plaster head and limbs, a wood frame, rock crystal, guitar, wilting flowers, bright scraps of cloth and next to it, an easel with a charcoal sketch of this clutter.

-Callie poured wine.
-Kochanski inhaled the woody nose of the French red and quietly sipped.
+She sipped her wine.
+Kochanski inhaled the woody nose of the French red and drank.
 Every cell in his body felt at home, just like when he drank his Dew, Europe, home.

 “No,” she said.
 “But you didn’t tell me how your visit with Nick went?”

-“Nick barely listened to me, euphoric about an offer for this acrylic: a sunset, a band of orange under twilight drifting in from the horizon over a row of black hills.
+“Nick barely listened to me, euphoric about an offer for this acrylic he showed me: a sunset, a band of orange under twilight drifting in from the horizon over a row of black hills.
 Blackened trees poked jagged black shapes into the radioactive sky…”

 Alex described the picture with his hands.